Locoduino/RingBuffer/README.md

 If the index provided is greater than or equal to ```size()``` the element at index 0 is returned even if it does not exist.
 This avoids making an access outside the buffer.
 It is therefore up to you to verify that the index is valid.

-Note: this operator is not sure about interruptions.
+Note: this operator is not interrupt safe.
 If you need to access a circular buffer in your main program while the buffer is being manipulated by an interrupt handler, it is up to you to inhibit and restore interrupts before and after access.

 ## Some examples